scaperoth/scapesbook/README.md

 Social networking site used to share profiles, add friends, leave posts, update statuses, and send messages with friends.

+> Note:: This repository is a proof of concept that a simple social network could be built with a small code base and no real framework.
+This is not to be used in any sort of production environment.
+It uses some bad practices (at times, extremely bad).

 ###Description

 Program implements responsive design to provide a simple social network where